 It’s also possible that females with a history of giving birth have drooping nipples, leading to their enlargement.

 A female dog’s placenta produces this protein hormone, making it an excellent tool for determining whether or not a female dog is pregnant.

 As non-pregnant dogs don’t have placentae, this test is highly accurate when done appropriately.
 A qualified vet can test with a single blood sample in about 30 minutes.

 As the name relaxin suggests, it plays a role in the softening of the dog’s cervix during the act of giving birth.
 The vet should run the test after 25 days gestation, or the result could be a false positive, so determining the accurate ovulation date is essential.
 Because relaxin levels remain relatively high even after a miscarriage, vets recommend two tests run at least 7-10 days apart.

 How Many Litters Can a Cockapoo Have?

-At roughly six months of age, most female dogs become sexually mature and begin their first heat cycle.
+At roughly six months, most female dogs become sexually mature and begin their first heat cycle.
 There are numerous variations in this cycle, depending on the breed.

 Breeders who take breeding ethics seriously will never mate a female dog during her first heat cycle.
-Ideally, she should be at least two years old for her first litter.
-At this age, it permits the female to become physically mature and enough time for all the relevant health examinations.
+She should be at least two years old for her first litter.
+At this age, it permits the female to become physically mature and have enough time for all the relevant health examinations.